Protected Work

 Total Adjustment shows the summary by default.
 Detailed adjustment reasons expand on tap.
 The Rate Sheet at the bottom lets brokers compare across lock periods without leaving the view.
 The pattern is consistent throughout the app: show what matters first, give full depth one tap away.

 Mobile isn’t a smaller desktop.
-It sounds obvious until you’re staring at a 40-field form trying to decide what to cut.
+The core design challenge was resisting the instinct to shrink the desktop.
 The answer isn’t to cut fields.
 It’s to restructure around intent: fast search for the field, deep search for the desk.
 Same data, different moment.

 What’s Next